Home | Community Forum | Blog

 Pillars of Safeguarding AI

 Safeguarding AI requires a multi-faceted approach that addresses all aspects of AI systems and their data.
-First, enterprises must implement two key strategies, Zero Trust Architecture and Data-Centric Security:
+First, enterprises must implement two key strategies, Zero Trust Architecture and Data-Centric Security (DCS):

 • Zero Trust Architecture (ZTA): ZTA operates on the principle that nothing should be trusted by default, continually verifying every stage of digital interactions both inside and outside an organization’s network.
 This approach ensures that access to AI data and systems is granted based on stringent verification processes.